 Triple Falls totals 120 feet, but drops in three distinct tears (and is possibly my favorite waterfall anywhere in the world).

 High Falls is the tallest of the three at 150 feet, and has an amazing pile of rocks to explore at its base, as well as a covered bridge near the top.

-Out of respect for its status, Whitewater Falls simply MUST be included on the list.
+Out of respect for its status, Whitewater Falls (which is south of Cashiers NC) simply MUST be included on the list.